mathiasgrimm/blog/articles/laravel-vapor-logging-case/README.md

 # Laravel Vapor Logging Issues & Solutions

-I have been using Laravel Vapor for almost 2 years now and while It's awesome, it's also comes with some things you need to workaround or simple design it differently than you would normally.
+I have been using Laravel Vapor for almost 2 years now and while It's awesome, it also comes with some things you need to workaround or simple design it differently than you would normally.

-In this article, I would like to go through a very specific issues I had with Laravel Vapor and maybe be able to help someone else or even get input from other users in order to improve my proposed solution.
+In this article, I would like to go through a very specific issues I had with Laravel Vapor and maybe be able to help someone else or get input from other users in order to improve my proposed solution.

-I had migrated one project entirely from conventional servers to Laravel Vapor, and due to this very issue I am going to talk, I had to moved it back to the conventional server.
+I had migrated one project entirely from conventional servers to Laravel Vapor, and due to this very issue that I am going to talk, I had to moved it all back to the conventional servers.

 And I am not talking about moving staging servers.
 In this specific case we run with Vapor in production for about a week fixing things here and there until we hit a blocker issue that we could not solve.